 Why is his meter divided into these little pips?
-Because Fulgore can spend one pip to cancel a non-Plasmaport special move into another special move (with some caveats; he can't cancel out of blocked Blade Dash, and he can't cancel out of his Plasma Slice uppercut).
+Because Fulgore can spend one pip to cancel a non-Plasmaport special move into another special move (with some caveats; he can't cancel out of blocked Blade Dash, he can't cancel out of his Plasma Slice uppercut, and he specifically can't cancel an Energy Bolt fireball into Eye Laser to prevent uncrackable zoning while in instinct).
 While Plasmaport is the exception to this rule, Plasmaport has very little recovery and normal and special moves can be performed slightly before Fulgore has reappeared for no cost, so you will often see Fulgore's teleport used in conjunction with pip cancels.

 Fulgore also gains benefits if his meter hits certain levels.
 When the first 4 green pips are full, he earns a substantial buff to his forward walk speed, making him scary in footsies.
 At 8 pips full, he earns a buff to his backwards walk speed, and when the whole meter is full, he gains faster and farther forward and backwards dashes and access to the Devastation Beam shadow move.
 Devastation Beam spends all 10 pips, but fires a giant red laser across the screen in 1 frame (after 5 frames of vulnerable pre-freeze startup; this is not a reversal) which does 31% raw damage and enough white damage to make your next hit a level 4 ender (when blocked, the move does the same amount of white damage).
 It's a very costly move, but because Fulgore can charge meter during instinct mode, he should be able to gain access to one of these per match without forgoing a ton of meter usage.
 If you connect with Devastation Beam, Fulgore earns a hard knockdown which allows him to apply a teleport mixup.
 If you succeed with your mixup, doing a short combo into an ender will cash out to a strong level 4 ender immediately, which can reward you with a further 50% damage.
 Even though the beam is expensive, this one-two punch coupled with the beam's insanely fast startup makes Fulgore an extreme threat from anywhere on the screen if he's willing to save the shadow meter.